VNMR-35/Multi-view-3D-Reconstruction/README.md

 # Contents
 The repo contains the notebook, Multi_view_3D_Reconstruction.ipynb.
 The notebook contains:
-* ncn
+1. som
-* dnknjsc
+2. bjf

-    1. - Has the training module and the testing code.
+    1. Has the training module and the testing code.
     2. binvox.py -
     3. tools1.py -